 - Prior authorization for transplants is required.
 (See Prior Authorization for details.) - You must have the transplant at an in-network provider or an Approved Transplant Center.
 An Approved Transplant Center is a hospital or other provider that has developed expertise in performing organ transplants or bone marrow or stem cell reinfusion. - We have agreements with Approved Transplant Centers in Washington, and we have access to a special network of Approved Transplant Centers around the country.
 Whenever medically possible, we will direct you to an Approved Transplant Center that we've contracted with for transplant services.
-Please call customer service. - You must pay for all travel expenses up front and then submit a Travel Claim form for reimbursement.
+Please call customer service. - You must pay for all travel expenses up front and then submit a Claim Reimbursement Form for reimbursement.
 See Medical Transportation for benefit limits and details.

+$\hat{\mathbf{S}}$ What will I pay?
 What is covered?
 What is the limit?
-What will I pay?
-In-network Out-of-network Office and clinic visits No limit See Professional Visits and Services Not covered Inpatient facility care No limit Deductible, then 20% coinsurance Not covered Other professional services No limit Deductible, then 20% coinsurance Not covered
+In-network Out-of-network Office and clinic visits No limit See Professional Visits and Services Not covered Inpatient facility care No limit Deductible, then 30% coinsurance Not covered Other professional services No limit Deductible, then 30% coinsurance Not covered